-Both the engine and the transmission has an identification plate that contain several informations.
+Both the engine and the alternator have an identification plate showing important informations.

 Keep these plates accessible and in good condition.
-Record and keep the engine and transmission serial number and designation.
+Record and keep serial number and designation.
 These numbers should always be quoted when ordering service and replacement parts.
-The engine identification plate is as follow :
+Depending of type of engine, identification plate are as follows:

 nannidiesel

-TYP
+• TYP

 NR

 CODE